Site.pro

 Main Principles of UI/UX Design

 When creating a website, it's crucial to have some benchmarks.
+The Nielsen Norman Group (2024) defines usability as a quality attribute that assesses how easy user interfaces are to use — a principle that underlies all seven guidelines below.
 We've gathered the most important UX/UI design requirements you can be guided by.

 1. Users needs come first